asadm/asadm.github.io/blogposts/eb1.md

 ## The Criterias

-Your sole goal is to prove you meet atleast 3 of the 10 criterias.
-You may want to attempt 5 or so of them to prevent your case be denied for being too weak; if USCIS doesn't agree on you qualifying for multiple criterias, a denial will be harder to challenge than say an RFE (Request For Evidence) for some criterias.
+Your sole goal is to prove that you meet atleast 3 of the 10 criterias.
+You may want to attempt 5 or so of them to prevent your case be denied for being too weak; if USCIS doesn't agree on your proof for multiple criterias, a denial will be harder to challenge than say an RFE (Request For Evidence) for some criterias.

 I attempted the following (five) criterias: